autodesk-platform-services/aps-acc-issues-tutorial-dotnet/README.md

  4. ensure the issue tab is activated, click the toolbar button of table view, it will ask to select a csv file.
 Then process the records accordingly.
 Finally, the table view will be refreshed with the updated issues.

     > It is strongly recommended to use the same pattern of the csv that is exported in the previous function (__Export Issue Records__).
     > To add new issue, leave the column **id** empty
     > To modify the existing issue, keep the column **id** with the issue id, update other fields with new values.
     > A few fields are required when working with creating issues(POST).
 A few fields are supported when working with modifying issues (PATCH).
-Please check API references for more details.     > to make it clearer, this application narrow down with [some supported fields](https://github.com/xiaodongliang/aps-acc-issues-tutorial-nodejs/blob/main/wwwroot/table.js#L6).
+Please check API references for more details.
+    > to make it clearer, this application narrow down with [some supported fields](wwwroot/table.js#L6-L16).
     > the row number of the records is not used with these scenarios, but will be used when tracking the status.
     > the status of created/modified/failed are tracked and will be printed out in the browser console after the process.

-## Limitations
- - not all supported fields of creating issue or modifying issues are demoed
- - to read value of csv, each cell is parsed by comma (,) but if the value itself contains comma, it would cause problem.
-So you may need to design the code more deliberately with your requirement.
- - values of complicated objects are not saved to csv. you could simplify the object to individual values for working with csv.
- - the info of the logged user is not shown up. you could use GET: User/Me to fetch it
- - rate limit

 ## Troubleshooting

 Please contact us via https://aps.autodesk.com/en/support/get-help.